remy/remysharp.com/public/drafts/how-tabs-should-work.md

 Like a litmus test, here's a couple of quick ways you can tell if a tabbing systems is poorly implemented:

-- Back button doesn't work
+- Change tab, then use the bac button (or keyboard shortcut) and it breaks
-- The tab isn't a link
+- The tab isn't a link, so I can't open it in a new tab

-These two basic things are, to me, the most basic of things that should pass.
+These two basic things are, to me, the most basic of systems that should pass.

 ## Why is this important?